statgen/locuszoom/assets/docs/index.md

 ## Separation of concerns
 Visualizations are responsible for displaying the information given.
 Each element is intended to be largely isolated and decoupled: for the most part, pieces can be mixed and matched without needing to know about (or influence) the internal behavior of other pieces.

-Operations on data are performed by the following elements,
+Operations on data are performed by the following elements:

 * [Adapters](../api/module-LocusZoom_Adapters.html) coordinate the formatting and retrieval of data (see: [guide to working with data](data_retrieval.html))
 * Various function registries provide a way to modify the display or behavior of elements by injecting custom user-defined code into existing reusable elements:
   * [Matching functions](../api/module-LocusZoom_MatchFunctions.html) coordinate filter and match operations that affect which items are displayed across different panels (see: [guide to interactivity](interactivity.html)).